This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will ask about your pain, including how and when it started.
-Tell him if you have any weakness or if there was an injury.
-He will examine your shoulder and do movement tests to see how well you can move your shoulder.
+Tell him or her if you have any weakness or if there was an injury.
+He or she will examine your shoulder and do tests to see how well you can move your shoulder.
 You may also need any of the following tests:

 - An electromyography test measures the electrical activity of your muscles at rest and with movement.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.